Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ## Stake Amount Redelegation
 __Description__
-`ReDelegateStake` allows delegator to transfer stake amount from one SSN to another SSN.
-The stake amount will not enter unbonding state, however, buffering of stake amount may still applies.
+`ReDelegateStake` allows the delegator to transfer the stake amount from one SSN to another SSN.
+The stake amount will not enter unbonding state, however, buffering of stake amount may still apply.

 __Parameters__
-`ssnaddr`: the existing SSN where the stake amount will be withdraw and transfer to the new SSN `to_ssn`: the new SSN to accept the stake amount delegation `amt`: the amount of the stake amount to transfer to the new SNN
+`ssnaddr`: the existing SSN where the stake amount will be withdrawn and transfer to the new SSN `to_ssn`: the new SSN to accept the stake amount delegation `amt`: the amount of the stake amount to transfer to the new SNN